 Guidelines for cooking a Peach Croft Free Range Goose

 As soon as possible, after you’ve collected your goose or it has been delivered, remove all packaging and store in a refrigerator.
 The giblets will come to you vacuumed packed and they should also be stored in the refrigerator.
-The turkey is best cooked within 3 days of purchase.
+Cook the goose on or before the use by date shown on the label.

 Remove the goose from the fridge, leave it to stand for 2 hours before cooking.